 Where are these complaints coming from?

 Lawyers searching for ADA errors on corporate sites frequently sue companies.
 I asked the OCR how many of these complaints are from people with disabilities vs. from lawyers.
 The answer was that most complaints are from advocacy organizations reviewing public websites making the complaints, but some are from individuals as well.
-Because it’s a public school, anyone can make a complaint, and the accessibility problem needs to be fixed.
+Because it’s a Section 504 school, anyone can make a complaint, and the accessibility problem needs to be fixed.

 What happens after your school receives an OCR letter?